lixin-au/AuctionSystem/README.md

 - Bidding can only be transacted within a single process.
 - Client side polling for getting auction states could be too intensive to the server.

-Improvement can be done by the following methods,
+Improvement can be done with the following changes,

 - Using a service bus and sagas for bidding.
 - Using SignalR and WebSocket to implement server push to the client side app.